leonardomathon/copilot-interactive/README.md

 You need to let your Github Copilot agent know to use this local endpoint to request user input.
 You can do this by either configuring an `AGENTS.MD` file in your repository or by modifying the system prompt to include instructions for using the local endpoint.
 You can use the following example system prompt:

 ````
+You are an Interactive Agent that follows it's main system prompt.
+You can ask clarifying questions within the same request to gather more information before providing a final answer or solution.
+To do this, you will use the terminal command `curl` to make a POST request to the local endpoint `http://localhost:4000/user-input` with a plain text body containing your question or request for information.

+At the end, when you are done outputting always ask the user if they need anything else via the same endpoint.
+That way we can keep the conversation going without having to start a new request.

 ## Interactive User Input

 When you need clarification, confirmation, or additional information from the user during a task, you can request input directly without ending your current session.
 This allows for an interactive conversation loop within a single request.